jakobnissen/jakobnissen.github.io/posts/latency.md

 Plots.jl is doing well and getting faster most releases - but this is not surprising.
 Plots.jl has become the posterboy for latency, and has become the unofficial latency benchmark for the Julia developers.
 Indeed, latency is often referred to as "time to first plot".
-New latency-related PRs usually gauge their impact by measuring the latency of Plots.jl, so regressions in Plots.jl would be quickly discovered.
+New latency-related PRs are usually gauged by measuring their impact on Plots.jl, so regressions in Plots.jl would be quickly discovered.
 So, Plots.jl does better most Julia releases because _Julia has become optimised for running Plots.jl_.
 We also see FASTX.jl mostly improving.
-This package is particularly "well behaved": It's thorough inferable, does not commit type piracy, and much of its heavy lifting happens during precompilation.
+This package is particularly "well behaved": It's thoroughly inferable, does not commit type piracy, and much of its heavy lifting happens during precompilation.
-On the other side, DataFrames' latenzy bizarrely more-than-doubles from v1.4 to v1.7, and is still ~40% slower in v1.8 than in v1.4.
+In contrast, DataFrames' latency bizarrely more-than-doubled from v1.4 to v1.7, and was still ~40% slower in v1.8 than in v1.4.
 JSON3 and JuliaFormatter are more typical - they largely get slower from v1.4 to v1.7, but then get faster again in v1.8 and 1.9.

 #### v1.9 is much faster
-The next to notice is that all five workloads is that huge strides has been made in Julia 1.9.
+The next to notice is that huge strides has been made in Julia 1.9.
-All workloads are by far fastest in this latest releast.
+All workloads are by far fastest in this latest release.
 Compared to v1.4, the latency is between 3 and 13 times lower - in absolute terms, it dropped from 11 seconds to 0.9 seconds for JuliaFormatter and from 19 to 3 seconds for Plots, whereas DataFrames "only" dropped from 9 to 3 seconds, and FASTX from 2.6 to 0.7 seconds.

 #### Not much happened from v1.4 to v1.7
-This is probably the most surprising to me - Julia v1.6 was widely considered a milestep in terms of latency, and there has been a continuous stream of smallers latency-focused PRs since v1.6 not mentioned in this blog post.
+This is probably the most surprising to me - Julia v1.6 was widely considered a quantum leap in terms of latency, and there has been a continuous stream of smallers latency-focused PRs since v1.6 not mentioned in this blog post.
-Yet in the plot, Julia v1.7 is on average slightly worse than Julia v1.4.
+Yet in the plot, for three of the five workloads, Julia v1.7 is worse than Julia v1.4.
 Why are the fruits of these efforts not visible in the plot - indeed, why does it get _worse_?

 One explanation could be that I just picked particularly unlucky packages.
-Anecdotally, some packages like SIMD.jl experienced massive improvements when invalidations were reduced in Julia 1.6, but I happened to not pick a workload using SIMD.jl for my test.
+Anecdotally, some packages like SIMD.jl and LoopVectorization.jl experienced massive improvements when invalidations were reduced in Julia 1.6, but I happened to not pick a workload using SIMD.jl for my test.
 However, I don't think the packages I chose are particularly unlucky - certainly not Plots.jl or FASTX.jl - and besides, the improvements to latency are widely assumed to apply to packages generally, not just select packages.

 Another factor could be that latency improvements are matched one-for-one with regressions introduced by new compiler capabilities.
 Since Julia v1.4, the compiler has gotten significantly smarter and will, among other things, constant-fold/evaluate much more aggressively, elide boundschecks automatically if safe, and generally infer better.
-It is well known that, without a concerted effort to reduce compiler performance, compilers tends to regress over time as they accumulate more features.
+It is well known that, without a concerted effort to reduce compiler performance, compiler speed tends to regress over time as they accumulate more features.
 [This has famously happened to LLVM](https://www.npopov.com/2020/05/10/Make-LLVM-fast-again.html), the compiler backend used by Julia.
 I personally think the new compiler improvements are awesome and worth the latency, but it's worth thinking about the cost.

 Perhaps more importantly, packages tend to get larger over time.
 From 1.4 to 1.9, DataFrames.jl doubled from 11k to 22k lines of code, exclusive dependencies which increased from 17 to 23.
 In the same span, Plots.jl went from 26 to 36 dependencies (although cutting about 15% of its lines of code).
-There is something almost profound about how, due to Julia's package manager being so easy to use, it is almost _too easy_ to add new dependencies, a situation [which has been remarked on with Rust's Cargo](https://blog.kodewerx.org/2020/06/the-rust-compiler-isnt-slow-we-are.html).
+There is something almost profound about how, due to Julia's package manager being so great, it is almost _too easy_ to add new dependencies, a situation [which has been remarked on with Rust's Cargo](https://blog.kodewerx.org/2020/06/the-rust-compiler-isnt-slow-we-are.html).

-It's worth noting that these dynamics may warp the developers understanding of how much progress they are making.
+It's worth noting that these dynamics may warp the language developers' understanding of how much progress they are making.
 From their point of view, they are merging PR after PR showing significant latency improvements (for Plots.jl), for years on end.
-Surely, they think, latency must have dropped significantly after all those PRs?
+Surely, they might think, latency must have dropped significantly after all those PRs?
-Yet, the data shows differently.
+Yet, my data shows differently.
-This is probably why some of the developers in various ways on various forums have been saying that latency has been reduced "by an order of magnitude", even before 1.8 - when in fact, many, perhaps _most_ packages saw latency getting worse and worse.
+This is probably why some Julia developers in various ways on various forums have been saying that latency has been reduced "by an order of magnitude", even before 1.8 - when in fact, many, perhaps _most_, packages saw latency getting worse and worse.

 ## The present: Where are we now?
-The largest efforts so far has been about allowing package authors to precompile their packages better.
+The most impactful changes so far has been about allowing package authors to precompile more of their their packages.
 With package images in v1.9, precompilation has been massively improved and is in the grand scheme of things _done_, enabling speedups that are _actually_ an order of magnitude.

-But the keyword here is _enabled_ - the efforts only bear fruit if package authors exploit them.
+But the keyword here is _enabling_ - the efforts only bear fruit if package authors exploit them.
-We've already seen many packages get serious about precompilation but I believe the package ecosyste mis currently far behind [what Julia actually makes possible](https://sciml.ai/news/2022/09/21/compile_time/), and we could all have significantly lower latency if we only made use of the advances that are already made.
+We've already seen many packages get serious about precompilation but I believe the package ecosystem is currently far behind [what Julia actually makes possible](https://sciml.ai/news/2022/09/21/compile_time/), and we could all have significantly lower latency if we only made use of the advances that have already been made.

 So - how do you do make your package precompilable as an author?
-The good news is that the same steps that reduce latency and enables precompilation are also things that improve the general code quality of your package.
+The good news is that the same steps that reduce latency and enable precompilation are also things that improve the general code quality of your package.
-Hence, as a package author, you should see it less as "fiddling with the compiler to optimise latency" and more as "cleaning up the package before release".
+Hence, as a package author, you should see it less as "fiddling with your code to make the compiler happy" and more as "cleaning up the package before release".
-In fact, I've come to believe that _most packages should not optimise latency_, and huge strides can be made if package authors simply follow a few guidelines about general code quality:
+In fact, I've come to believe that _most packages should not optimise latency directly_, and huge strides can be made if package authors simply follow a few guidelines about general code quality:

-### 1: Do not commit piracy
+### 1: Do not commit type piracy
 Don't get in the habit of comitting type piracy.
-Not only for latency reasons, mainly because redefining other people's code is terrible practise and leads to correctness issues.
+Not only for latency reasons, mainly because redefining other people's code is terrible practice and leads to correctness issues.
 If you feel type piracy is necessary, it typically means you need to refactor your packages, or need to make a PR upstream to one of your dependencies.

 The package Aqua.jl (Automatic QUality Assurance of packages) can statically find piracy and can be integrated in your test suite and CI.